ajfisch/QA-Turk/README.md

-# IE-Turk: Annotation tool for Information Extraction with localturk / Amazon Mechanical Turk
+# QA-Turk: Annotation tool for Extractive Question Answering with localturk / Amazon Mechanical Turk

+Adapted from [Vicor Quach](https://github.com/Varal7)) great [ieturk](https://github.com/Varal7/ieturk) repo.

+## Input Files

+Requires a CSV input file with `description`,`question`,`spans` input.
+Spans are `start,end` token tuples that will be prefilled in the interface.

+Notes:
+- Multiple spans are specified as `start_1,end_1,start_2,end_2,...`.
+- No spans are specified as "".
+- Use a standard CSV reader/writer to make sure everything is escaped properly.
 ## Annotate

 ### Annotate using Mechanical Turk